Court Dismisses Case for Injuries Suffered During a Shore Excursion

 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

 Many times, there are dangers associated with the shore excursions unknown to the passengers.
 These include risks created by the shore excursion company due to poor safety practices.
-In a recent case in the Southern District of Florida, a passenger was seriously injured while participating in a zip-line shore excursion in Dominica.
+In a recent case in the Southern District of Florida, a passenger was seriously injured in a cruise ship zip line excursion accident in Dominica.
 The passenger crashed into padding attached to a tree.

 Bringing a Shore Excursion Injury Suit to Court